ahadb/modern-javascript/general-patterns/README.md

 }
 ```

-vi.
+1.6.
 Anti-patterns in ES5 and ES6
 ```javascript
 const foo  = 10,
 	    bar  = 15,